Sikhism: Dasam Granth

-The Dasam Granth is a scripture of Sikhs which contains texts attributed to the Guru Gobind Singh.
-The Dasam Granth is important to a great number of Sikhs, however it does not have the same authority as the Guru Granth Sahib.
-Some compositions of the Dasam Granth like Jaap Sahib, (Amrit Savaiye), and Benti Chaupai are part of the daily prayers (Nitnem) for Sikhs.
+The Dasam Granth is a Sikh scripture which contains texts attributed to Guru Gobind Singh.
+Scholars, on the other hand, attribute the work to after the guru's death, being authored by an unknown poet.
+The Dasam Granth is important to a great number of Sikhs.
+However, it does not have the same authority as the Guru Granth Sahib.
+Some compositions of the Dasam Granth like Jaap Sahib (Amrit Savaiye), and Benti Chaupai are part of the daily prayers (Nitnem) for Sikhs.
 The first verse of the ardās prayer is from Chandi di Var.
-The Dasam Granth is largely versions of Hindu mythology from the Puranas, secular stories from a variety of sources called Charitro Pakhyan – tales to protect careless men from perils of lust.
+The Dasam Granth is largely a version of Hindu mythology from the Puranas: secular stories from a variety of sources called Charitro Pakhyan—tales to protect careless men from the perils of lust.

-Many versions of Dasam Granth exist, and the authenticity of the Dasam Granth has in modern times become one of the most debated topics within Sikhism.
+Many versions of Dasam Granth exist, and the authenticity of the Dasam Granth has, in modern times, become one of the most debated topics within Sikhism.
 The Akali Nihangs consider the Dasam and Sarbloh Granth as extensions of the Guru Granth Sahib.
 The text played a significant role in Sikh history, but in modern times parts of the text have seen antipathy and discussion among Sikhs.

+Sarbloh Granth

+The Sarbloh Granth is a holy text containing 6,500 poetic stanzas traditionally attributed to Guru Gobind Singh.
+Scholars, on the other hand, attribute the work to after the guru's death, being authored by an unknown poet.
+This scripture contains, alongside various topics, the Sikh Art and Laws of War.
+Akali Nihangs largely revere this scripture, and many non-Nihang Sikhs reject it as an authentic work of the 10th guru.
+According to Harbans Singh the authenticity of the work is rejected on the grounds of its writing style and mastery of poetry not matching up with Guru Gobind Singh's Dasam Granth work.
+Also, the text makes mention of a work composed in 1719, much after the death of Guru Gobind Singh.
+W. H. McLeod dates the work to the late 18th century and believes an unknown poet authored it, which was mistakenly attributed to the tenth guru.

 Janamsakhis

-The Janamsākhīs (literally birth stories), are writings which profess to be biographies of Guru Nanak.
+The Janamsākhīs (literally birth stories) are writings that profess to be biographies of Guru Nanak.
 Although not scripture in the strictest sense, they provide a hagiographic look at Guru Nanak's life and the early start of Sikhism.
-There are several – often contradictory and sometimes unreliable – Janamsākhīs and they are not held in the same regard as other sources of scriptural knowledge.